+The KAE-02150 Image Sensor is a 1080p CCD in a 2/3" optical format that provides exceptional extreme low light imaging performance.
 Each of the sensor's four outputs includes both a conventional horizontal CCD register and a high gain EMCCD register.

-An intra-scene switchable gain feature samples each charge packet on a pixel-by-pixel basis, enabling the camera system to determine whether the charge will be routed through the normal gain output or the EMCCD output based on a user selectable threshold.
-This feature enables imaging in extreme low light even when bright objects are within a dark scene, allowing a single camera to capture quality images from sunlight to starlight.
-The device is available in two package configurations: PGA, and PGA with integrated thermoelectric cooler (TEC).
+An intra-scene switchable gain feature samples each charge packet on a pixel-by-pixel basis.
+This enables the camera system to determine, based on a user selectable threshold, whether charge will be routed through the normal gain output or the EMCCD output.
+Imaging in extreme low light, even as bright objects shine within a dark scene, is deftly managed.
+A single camera is capable of capturing quality images from sunlight to starlight.